-You can use varnish over satin paint and the good news is you don’t need to sand much.
-This is because varnish is a topical stain meaning that it sticks to the top layer.
+You can apply varnish over satin paint without sanding too much.
+Varnish is a topical stain that sticks to the top layer.

 Emulsion paints are not commonly used over satin paint.
-The reason for this is that emulsion paints contain a large volume of water.
+This is because emulsion paints contain a large volume of water.
 Being water-based, emulsion paint will not stick to a glossy or slick surface like satin paint.
 To make an emulsion paint stick, you might have to remove the satin paint completely.

 You can apply polyurethane over satin paint as long as you sand lightly.
 This is to allow the polyurethane to stick to the satin paint properly.
 However, if the satin paint is damaged or cracked, you’ll need to apply primer paint.
 This is because polyurethane is a clear film and as such, any imperfection or damage in the satin paint will be revealed.

-So if the satin paint is damaged, a primer coating will cover the imperfections so they don’t show through the polyurethane clear coat.
-You should also know that it’s generally recommended to apply water-based polyurethane over water-based satin paint and oil-based polyurethane over oil-based satin paint.
+So if the satin paint is damaged, the primer will cover the imperfections so they don’t show through the polyurethane clear coat.
+It’s recommended to apply water-based polyurethane over water-based satin paint and oil-based polyurethane over oil-based satin paint.

-Matte or flat paint can go over satin paint but you will need to sand the satin paint to allow the matte paint to bite and stick.
+Matte or flat paint can go over satin paint, but you need to sand the satin paint to allow the matte paint to stick better.

-Also, if the satin paint is oil-based, you’ll need a primer coating before applying matte paint over it.
+If the satin paint is oil-based, you need a primer coating before applying matte paint over it.
 This is because matte paints are usually water-based and water-based paints don’t stick well to oil-based satin paints.

 In summary, you can apply paint over satin paint.
-You just need to ensure that the paint is compatible with the satin paint before applying it.
-Also, you need to know the type of satin paint if oil-based or water-based to know how to prep it for new paint.
+Before applying, you just need to ensure that the paint is compatible with the satin paint.
+Also, you need to know if satin paint is oil or water-based to know how to prep it for the paint.

-Finally, always sand before painting over satin paint.
-You might also need a primer coating after sanding.
-Sanding and priming will guarantee better adhesion between the new paint and the existing satin paint coating.
+Finally, always sand and prime before painting over satin paint.
+Sanding and priming will guarantee better adhesion between the new and existing satin paint coating.